 The Texas Conservation Action Plan (TCAP) 2012 and the accompanying Texas Blackland Prairies Ecoregion Handbook (Handbook), published by Texas Parks and Wildlife Department (TPWD) in August 2012, were used extensively in the preparation of this Plan.
 The TCAP and Handbook were invaluable in identifying Species of Greatest Conservation Need (SGCN), rare plant communities, regional conservation issues and a suite of conservation actions needed to reduce negative effects on SGCN and rare plant communities.
-The 2011 TPWD list of SGCN is provided at Appendix F. The TCAP and Handbook were especially valuable in preparing the Land Classifications and Resource Objectives in this Plan.
+The 2011 TPWD list of SGCN, as well as the rare species list for Collin County, is provided at Appendix F. The TCAP and Handbook were especially valuable in preparing the Land Classifications and Resource Objectives in this Plan.
 The following paragraphs provide a general description of the natural and cultural resources located on Federal land at Lavon Lake.